fdrgsp/cali/README.md

 2. Penalize non-overlapping spikes as negative correlation
 3. Produce values in [-1, 1] range, which is harder to interpret for spike coincidence

-The normalized dot product approach is standard in spike train analysis (e.g., in cross-correlogram computation) and more appropriate for discrete event data.

 **Output**: Two heatmaps are generated:

 - **Correlation Matrix**: Maximum correlation values (range: 0 to 1, where 1 = perfect synchrony at optimal lag, 0 = no temporal relationship)